Revionics Gets Dynamic

 Science & Technology Can Help

-•There are a lot of different ways to say this, but short-and-sweet, dynamic pricing cannot be implemented without using modern analytical technologies that that deliver math-based results, constrained by business rules.
+•There are a lot of different ways to say this, but short-and-sweet, dynamic pricing cannot be implemented without using modern analytical technologies that deliver math-based results, constrained by business rules.